ingaleshubhankar/CPP-HANDBOOK/Basics of programming/Recursion.md

 <br>

 There are two categories of recursion:
- A. Direct recursion
+ 1. Direct recursion
- B. Indirect recursion
+ 2. Indirect recursion
 <br>

 There are two types of recursion: